Skip to main content

 Waiving copayments violates the contracted dentist’s participation agreement with Delta Dental as well as the patient’s dental benefits contract.
 This can jeopardize the stability of the patient’s dental coverage by driving up costs because we assume the overbilled fee to be accurate, then base our premiums on inflated dental costs.
 When premiums increase, groups may consider dropping dental benefits altogether.
 Delta Dental may also terminate the dentist’s participation agreement if a dentist regularly waives patient copayments.

-To avoid overbilling, always make reasonable efforts to collect patient coinsurance/copayments.
+To avoid overbilling, develop effective collection strategies and always make reasonable efforts to collect patient coinsurance/copayments.
 Reasonable efforts include:

 • Payment plans: Making arrangements with patients for monthly payments, for example, or offering the option to pay by credit card.